zhenia-cyp/parser-linkedin/README.md

 b) Company location.
 c) Company website link.

-The parser opens company pages on LinkedIn, extracts the specified data, and saves it in an Excel file.
+The parser opens company pages, extracts the specified data, and saves it in an Excel file.
 If the data is missing or the website link is inaccessible, the corresponding cells in the Excel file are marked in red.